This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 The multi-signature address allows multiple parties to gain access to a part of the address or hold one of the several keys, where all the keys will be needed to access the Bitcoin address.

-Each time any of the users wants to use the wallet, all the signatories would need to approve of the transaction.
+Each time any of the users wants to use the wallet, all the signatories would need to approve the transaction.
 It is just like having a multi signatory joint account with a bank.

 There is also another way to secure your bitcoin investment; they will be explained below.

-Protect Bitcoin From Hackers
+How to Protect Bitcoin from Hackers

 1. Make sure you protect bitcoin by sure you secure your wallet with a strong password.
 To make your password very strong, make sure it’s up to 12 characters long.
 It should contain at least a; capital letter, small letter, number, and special character.